 How to receive guaranteed payments

-LLC members and partners in a partnership can’t be paid a salary as employees (the W-2 method), however, they can be paid by way of guaranteed payment.
-A guaranteed payment is just like it sounds: it’s a guarantee of payment—regardless of whether or not the business makes a profit.
+LLC members and partners in a partnership can’t be paid a reasonable salary as employees (the W-2 method), however, they can be paid by way of guaranteed payment.
+A guaranteed payment is just like it sounds: It’s a guarantee of payment, a regular salary—regardless of whether or not the business makes a profit.
 The payment is a tax deduction for the business, which should be reported on Form 1065.
 While a guaranteed payment sounds a lot like a salary, there is a key difference: the recipient of a guaranteed payment may be liable for self-employment taxes and may also need to make estimated tax payments.

 Record payments and withdrawals

 Be sure to keep your business and personal accounts separate, and when money moves, record it.
-Specifically: record any payments you make in Gusto (or whatever payroll software you use).
+Specifically: Record any payments you make in Gusto (or whatever payroll service or software you use).
 Also, record how much you’ve taken out for draws in your owner’s equity account.

 Don’t forget about taxes